Stability estimates for magnetized Vlasov equations: Stability for the magnetized Vlasov--Poisson system

 Now we give a number of important remarks related to \cref{theo:main}. \begin{remark} We see how a non-uniform external magnetic field creates anisotropy in the stability of solutions to \eqref{sys:VPwB}, because more regularity needs to be imposed but only on one of the solutions.
 This is because the conditions \eqref{condi:A} and \eqref{condi:Orli} are very different.
 Indeed, solutions verifying \eqref{condi:Orli} with unbounded macroscopic density $\rho$ were found in \cite{M16}.
-Conversely, if $f^{in}(x,v)\coloneqq \frac{g(x)}{1+\abs{v}^p}$ with $g \in L^\infty(\T^d)$ and $p>d$, then the unique solution to \eqref{sys:VPwB} verifies \eqref{condi:A} but not \eqref{condi:Orli}. \end{remark} \begin{remark} For $\alpha\geq 1$, similarly to what is done in \cite{HM18} we can define the exponential Orlicz space $\left(L_{\phi_\alpha}(\mathbb{T}^d\times \R^d,df_i^0),\norme{\cdot}_{\phi_\alpha}\right)$ where $\phi_\alpha$ is the $N$-function given by $\phi_\alpha(x)=\exp(x^\alpha)-1$, and the norm $\norme{\cdot}_{\phi_\alpha}$ on $L_{\phi_\alpha}(\mathbb{T}^d\times \R^d,df_i^0)$ is given by
+Conversely, if $f^{in}(x,v)\coloneqq \frac{g(x)}{1+\abs{v}^p}$ with $g \in L^\infty(\T^d)$ and $p>d$, then the unique solution to \eqref{sys:VPwB} verifies \eqref{condi:A} but not \eqref{condi:Orli}. \end{remark} \begin{remark} For $\gamma\geq 1$, similarly to what is done in \cite{HM18} we can define the exponential Orlicz space $\left(L_{\phi_\gamma}(\mathbb{T}^d\times \R^d,df_2^0),\norme{\cdot}_{\phi_\gamma}\right)$ where $\phi_\gamma$ is the $N$-function given by $\phi_\gamma(x)=\exp(x^\gamma)-1$, and the norm $\norme{\cdot}_{\phi_\gamma}$ on $L_{\phi_\gamma}(\mathbb{T}^d\times \R^d,df_2^0)$ is given by

 We refer the reader to \cite{HM18} for the precise definitions of Orlicz space and $N$-function.
-With these notions in place, we notice that \eqref{condi:Orli} is equivalent to saying that the function $h:(x,v) \in \mathbb{T}^d\times \R^d \mapsto \abs{v}$ is in the exponential Orlicz space $L_{\phi_1}(\mathbb{T}^d\times \R^d,df_2^0)$.
-More generally instead of \eqref{condi:Orli} we could have imposed that for a general $\alpha \geq 1$ which is equivalent to saying that $h$ defined as above is in $L_{\phi_\alpha}(\mathbb{T}^d\times \R^d,df_i^0)$.
-The case $\alpha=1$ is of course the weakest assumption, which is why we choose to impose this condition on $f_i(0)$.
+Using these objects, we notice that \eqref{condi:Orli} is equivalent to saying that the function $h:(x,v) \in \mathbb{T}^d\times \R^d \mapsto \abs{v}$ is in the exponential Orlicz space $L_{\phi_1}(\mathbb{T}^d\times \R^d,df_2^0)$.
+More generally instead of \eqref{condi:Orli} we could have imposed that for a general $\gamma \geq 1$ which is equivalent to saying that $h$ defined as above is in $L_{\phi_\gamma}(\mathbb{T}^d\times \R^d,df_2^0)$.
+The case $\gamma=1$ is of course the weakest assumption, which is why we choose to impose this condition on $f_2(0)$ in \cref{theo:main}.
 Furthermore, we will see in the proof of \cref{theo:main} that the magnetized terms are of the same order as the other terms coming from the electric field.
-If we were to impose \eqref{ineq:decayvelo} with $\alpha > 1$, this extra regularity on $f_i(0)$ would allow us to bound the magnetized terms by the electric terms.
-Finally, we note that Maxwellians verify \eqref{condi:Orli}. \end{remark} \begin{remark} We can obtain stability estimates for the magnetized 2D incompressible Euler equation using the same approach as Loeper in \cite{L06}.
-See \cite{BMN97,GSR05} where similar magnetized fluid models are studied.
-This system is given by
+If we were to impose \eqref{ineq:decayvelo} with $\gamma > 1$, this extra regularity on $f_2(0)$ would allow us to bound the magnetized terms with the electric terms.
+Finally, \textbf{we note that Maxwellians verify \eqref{condi:Orli}}.